rohanbhangui/visual-ad-builder-test/README.md

 - 1 click export HTML for all relevant sizes with id overrides
 - Multiple layer select (click layers with `shift`)
 - Zoom and pan support (`Ctrl/Cmd + scroll` to zoom scroll / `spacebar + mouse drag` is pan)
-- Trackpad support for 2 finger pan and pinch to zoom in/out
+- Trackpad support for pan and pinch to zoom in/out

 ### Layers Panel